Vedant527/Dynamic-Routing-Decisions-Sim-UI/README.md

-	*Bucket Max : Numerical value, must be less than associated min *Bucket NWID : Network ID associated with the Bucket *Host & Port : DRD related information, where the query will be sent to form the GUI *NWID(s) : Any integer between 0 - 74
+	*Bucket Max : Numerical value, must be less than associated min *Bucket NWID : Network ID associated with the Bucket *Host & Port : DRD related information, where the query will be sent to form the GUI *NWID(s) : Any integer between 0 - 74 representing an existing Network (ie: STAR, PULSE)

 Buttons:
     *Clear : Sends clear request to DRD, clears all text fields in gui.
     *Build : Sends query to DRD.
-Given that there are no errors and minimum required fields are fill out.
+Given that there are no errors and minimum required fields are filled out.
     *Add("+") : Adds text fields
     *Delete("-") : Removes text fields